raynaluzier/vsphere-go-sdk/docs/common.md

 ## GetFileType
 Takes in the path to a file and extracts the file extension.
 The file extension is then returned.

 This supports the `CheckFileConvert` function which uses an image's primary Artifactory download URI to determine the image type and then converts it to a VMX as appropriate in prep to import it into vCenter.
+The download URI used should end with OVA, OVF, or VMTX.

 #### Inputs
 | Name      | Description                                                                          | Type    | Required |